Privacy Policy

 We may update this Privacy Policy from time to time to reflect changes in our practices, services, or legal requirements.
 The “Last updated” date at the top of this page will always indicate the most recent version.

-If we make material changes, we will notify you by email (if you are a subscriber) or through a prominent notice on our website before the changes take effect.
+If we make material changes, we will notify you by email (if you are a subscriber or client) or through a prominent notice on our website before the changes take effect.

 14. Contact